No absolute ban on advertising for liberal professions

 The CJEU first reiterated that, according to Article 8(1) of Directive 2000/31, Member States must ensure that ‘commercial communications’ that are part of an ‘information society service’ provided by a member of a ‘regulated profession’[3] are authorised.
 The CJEU stated that online advertising may constitute an ‘information society service’ for the purposes of Directive 2000/31.[4]
 Following Article 2(f) of Directive 2000/31, the concept of ‘commercial communication’ covers any form of communication designed to promote the services of a person practising a regulated profession.
 The CJEU also accepted that, in Belgium, the profession of dentistry constitutes a ‘regulated profession.’

 Therefore, advertising relating to oral and dental care services through a website created by a member of a regulated profession should be considered a ‘commercial communication’ which is part of an ‘information society service’ or which constitutes such a service for the purposes of Article 8 of Directive 2000/31.
 Member States must in principle ensure that such commercial communications are authorised.
+That being the case, such commercial communication may be subject to compliance with the professional rules regarding the independence, dignity and honour of the profession, professional secrecy and fairness towards clients and other members of that profession.

 However, such professional rules cannot impose a general and absolute prohibition on any form of online advertising designed to promote the activity of a person practising a regulated profession.
-In other words, the Court
+In other words, the Court of Justice accepts that the content and form of commercial communications may be subject to professional rules, but warns that such rules cannot include a general and absolute prohibition of such commercial communications.

 So put plainly, on the one hand, Article 8(1) of Directive 2000/31 allows taking into account the particularities of health professions in professional rules by supervising the form and manner of the online commercial communications, to ensure that the confidence that patients have in those professions is not undermined.
 On the other hand, those professional rules cannot impose a general and absolute prohibition of any form of online advertising.